 In traditional book folding, the artist uses a printed pattern that tells them exactly how far to fold each page: fold the top corner down to a certain measurement, fold the bottom corner up to another.
 They go through the book page by page, folding each one to the pattern's specifications.

 The measurements have to be precise.
 Traditional book folding requires a ruler, a pencil, and a pattern — and the patience to measure every single fold.
 For a 164-page book, that means 164 individual measurements.
-It's meditative, but it's also a real time commitment for someone who has never done it before.
+It's meditative, but it's also a real barrier for anyone who has never done it before.

 How BookArt is different